voithos/awl/README.md

 ### Synopsis

-It was written for fun and ~~profit~~ to learn more about interpreter design, programming in C, and using [emscripten](https://github.com/kripken/emscripten) to transpile to JavaScript.
+It was written for fun and <s>profit</s> to learn more about interpreter design, programming in C, and using [emscripten](https://github.com/kripken/emscripten) to transpile to JavaScript.

-**Note**: This naturally goes without saying, but Awl is just an experimental learning project.
-It should *not* be used for production code.
+**Note**: This naturally goes without saying, but Awl is just an experimental learning project, which means that it is lacking in thorough testing and probably has many bugs.
+It should *not* be used for production code, lest it summon Undefined Behavior&trade; to wreak havok on your code.

 That being said, experimenting and hacking on non-production-ready code just for fun is usually worthwhile!

 ## Compiling

-Most of awl's dependencies are included in the repository, so you shouldn't need to install anything other than the build tools.
-Awl takes advantage of some new features in C11, so you will need a fairly recent C compiler.
+Most of Awl's dependencies are included in the repository, so you shouldn't need to install anything other than the build tools.
+Awl takes advantage of some new features in `C11`, so you will need a fairly recent C compiler.

 - Both `clang` (tested with version 3.5.0) and `gcc` (tested with version 4.7.2) are known to successfully compile